-Did you know that there is a law controlling rent prices of most “Houses for Rent” in the Philippines and that the landlord cannot simply increase the monthly rent arbitrarily?
+You probably don’t know it, but there is a law controlling rent prices of most “Houses for Rent” in the Philippines.
+Did you know that this law forbids a landlord from arbitrarily increasing the monthly rent charged to a house?

-Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law which may not be familiar to most renters in the Philippines, but actually has been approved and in effect since 2009.
-This “Rent Control Law” is essentially intended to protect millions of Filipino renters across the country.
+Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law which may not be familiar to most renters in the Philippines but actually has been approved and in effect in the country since 2009.
+This “Rent Control Law” is essentially intended to protect millions of Filipino renters nationwide.

-According to data from the Philippine Statistics Authority (PSA) in 2018, there are at least 1.5 million renters nationwide, and 97% of these renters are renting units with rates costing P10,000 per month and below.
+According to data from the Philippine Statistics Authority (PSA) in 2018, there are at least 1.5 million renters in the country, and 97% of these renters are renting units with rates costing P10,000 per month and below.

 The Rent Control Law, therefore, provides a much needed relief to millions of Filipinos still without their own homes and left with no choice but to rent property.

 The Housing and Urban Development Coordinating Council (HUDCC) is the government agency in charge of overseeing the implementation of the Philippines’ Rent Control Law or the Republic Act (RA) 9653 or “An Act Establishing Reforms in the Regulation of Rent of Certain Residential Units, Providing the Mechanisms Therefore and For Other Purposes”.

 RA 9653 was approved in 2009 and expired on December 31, 2013.
 Since then, the HUDCC has been extending the provisions of the Act — and its latest extension is from January 1, 2018 until December 31, 2020.

 This means the applicable rules and regulations of the Rent Control Law — its most salient points explained below — are valid until December 31, 2020.

 - Top 10 Most Expensive Houses for Sale in the Philippines

 - 7 Useful Tips when Buying a Condo Unit